 For two decades, sound therapy and other tinnitus treatment options (such as TRT) have been introduced to help individuals living with tinnitus hear better and experience lasting relief.

 In this article, we will discuss the most important things you need to know about sound therapy.
-About 80 percent of individuals who receive sound therapy in conjunction with TRT (counseling and education), report strong levels of relief, suggesting that sound therapy is one of the most effective tinnitus treatments currently available.
+Individuals who receive sound therapy in conjunction with TRT (counseling and education), report strong levels of relief, suggesting that sound therapy is one of the most effective tinnitus treatments currently available.

 How does sound therapy work?